MicrosoftDocs/learn/learn-pr/student-evangelism/make-predictions-with-linear-regression/includes/02-regression-line.md

 section we will retrace the path that Galton and Pearson took to discover that line.

-Galton's data on the heights of parents and their adult children showedthe a linear association.
+Galton's data on the heights of parents and their adult children showed a linear association.
 The linearity was confirmed when our predictions of the children's heights based on the midparent heights roughly followed a straight line.